 How can I Stop OR Avoid Dcardfee ICICI Bank Charges?

-Dcardfee is not easy to completely avoid it.
-However, here are a few ways to minimize it:
+Dcardfee is not easy to completely avoid.
+However, here are a few ways to minimise it:

-- Change your Account Type: A salary account or student account usually has less or no charges on debit cards.
+- Change your Account Type: A salary account or student account usually has fewer or no charges on debit cards.

 - Maintain minimum balance requirements: some banks offer no Dcardfee if you maintain a certain average monthly balance.